-4.2.3 Box Size
+4.1.3 Box Size

-There are five box sizes.
-A facility might not have each size.
+There are five box sizes and availability of sizes varies by facility.
 A customer is assigned a box size based on the customer's needs and the availability of boxes.
 The postmaster may require a customer to use a larger size box if the customer's mail volume increases beyond the capacity of the present box.
+The fees for boxes increase with box size.
+The following chart describes approximate box capacities and frontal dimensions.